tosc-rs/mnemos/platforms/allwinner-d1/README.md

 xfel exec 0x40000000
 ```

+After flashing, you should be able to see the hello server outputting `hello\n`
+repeatedly on the UART port (which is not port used for FEL!).
+Note that mnemOS changes the baud rate to 115200.

 > [!NOTE]
 >
 > When flashing the MangoPi MQ Pro using `just flash-d1`, ensure that the USB